a performative documentary project based on letters to Ms. magazine, 1972-1980

 YOURS IN SISTERHOOD is a performative, participatory documentary project that is inspired by the breadth and complexity of these letters.
 Since the summer of 2015, I’ve been traveling around the country with a camera and portable teleprompter to communities where the original letters were written.
 In each location, I invite strangers to create spontaneous performative readings of individual letters as well as to respond to the tone, language, and content of their chosen letter and to talk about its relevance to their present-day lived experience.

-YOURS IN SISTERHOOD will be a feature length film as well as an interactive web-based archive of all of the letter readings that are recorded.
-What might be revealed in the slippery space of inviting strangers to act out and respond to 1970s feminism in 2016?
+YOURS IN SISTERHOOD will be a feature length film, an extended series of short “reading of the day” webisodes, a gallery installation, and an interactive web-based archive of all of the letter readings that are recorded.
+What might be revealed in the slippery space of inviting strangers to act out and respond to 1970s feminism in 2017?
 How might we re-engage or learn from the complex and unresolved legacies of 70s US feminism?
 And how might these letters create a space for contemporary viewers to reassess the status of public feminism today?
-In a contemporary cultural moment where feminism is often dismissed as a niche or marginal concern, my aim is to reinvigorate a complex, dynamic and inclusive public conversation about feminism.
+In the aftermath of the 2016 election, the stakes for how we talk and think about feminism, intersectionality, sexism, and misogyny are higher and more important than ever.